Skip to main content

 1.5.1 GENERAL

-Golden Record: Golden Record defines a business partner data record which successfully passed a set of predefined quality rules.
-These rules qualified the data record into a harmonized, standardized, and semantically unified data structure which is defined by Catena-X. The Golden Record status is a prerequisite for each BP data record to receive a valid BPN.
+Golden Record: A Golden Record is a business partner data record which successfully passed a set of predefined quality rules.
+These rules qualified the data record into a harmonized, standardized, and semantically unified data structure which is defined by the BPDM standards.
+The Golden Record status is a prerequisite for each business partner data record to receive a valid business partner number.

-Sharing Member: A Sharing Member is a Catena-X member who shares the business partner data of his own business environment2.
+Sharing Member: A Sharing Member is a data space participant who shares the business partner data of his own business environment or in the role of a Managing Legal Entity the business partner data of the business environments of its Managed Legal Entities2.

-Company Data: Company Data are business partner data that represent the organizational structures of the Sharing Member.
+Company Data: Company Data are business partner data that represent the own organizational structures of the Sharing Member or if the Sharing Member is in the role of a Managing Legal Entity the organizational structures of its Managed Legal Entities.

 1.5.2 DATA MODEL